Han Solo: A Smuggler's Trade: Funding

-The crowdfunding site, Indiegogo, was utilized to earn funding for the project.
-By the time the crowdfunding closed, the project garnered over $21,795 US dollars from 408 backers.
+The crowdfunding site Indiegogo was utilized to earn funding for the project.
+By the time the crowdfunding closed, the project garnered over US$21,795 from 408 backers.

 Reception

-James Whitbrook of io9 called the film, "nifty," and praised Costa's performance.
-Ethan Anderton of SlashFilm called the film, "rather impressive," praised the production design and Costa's performance, and criticized the aesthetics and visual effects.
+James Whitbrook of io9 called the film "nifty" and praised Costa's performance.
+Ethan Anderton of SlashFilm called the film "rather impressive", praised the production design and Costa's performance, and criticized the aesthetics and visual effects.
 B. Alan Orange of MovieWeb spoke highly of Costa's performance, and said, "[he] transcends the material here, and actually looks and feels like a young Han Solo."
-Kevin Fraser of JoBlo.com described the production values as, "decent."
-Joey Paur of GeekTyrant called the film, "fun and charming," and described it as, "a perfect mix of Star Wars and Indiana Jones."
-Tom James of Digital Fox Media described the film as, "a delightful little movie."

-Alex Hernandez of Techaeris described it as "...well done and well thought out."
+Kevin Fraser of JoBlo.com described the production values as "decent".
+Joey Paur of GeekTyrant called the film "fun and charming" and described it as "a perfect mix of Star Wars and Indiana Jones".
+Tom James of Digital Fox Media described the film as "a delightful little movie".
+Alex Hernandez of Techaeris described it as "... well done and well thought out".
 John Abbitt of The Unheard Nerd praised Costa's performance, set design, costumes, and music.